MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

    :::image type="content" border="true" source="./media/concept-certificate-based-authentication-technical-deep-dive/entry.png" alt-text="Screenshot of the entry for X.509 certificate.":::

 1. Microsoft Entra ID requests a client certificate.
-The user picks the client certificate, and clicks **Ok**.
+The user picks the client certificate, and selects **Ok**.

    >[!NOTE]
    >Trusted CA hints aren't supported, so the list of certificates can't be further scoped.
 We're looking into adding this functionality in the future.